When To Clean A Fridge

 Leftovers 3-4 days 3-4 days

-Chuck anything that’s past its prime and maybe jot down a quick list of how long stuff lasts in the fridge for a quick reference later.
+Chuck anything past its prime, group what's left into categories (dairy, veggies, sauces) so restocking is quick, and wipe up any spills while the fridge is empty and reachable.
+Jot down a quick list of how long stuff lasts in the fridge for reference later.

 Cleaning and Sanitizing

-With an empty fridge, it's time to make it sparkle.
-Start by washing all surfaces with warm soapy water—shelves, drawers, walls, the whole nine yards.
+With an empty fridge, wash all surfaces with warm soapy water — shelves, drawers, walls, the whole nine yards.
+Start from the top shelves and work downward so drips don't land on areas you already cleaned.
+Use a soft microfiber cloth or sponge to avoid scratching, and pay extra attention to corners and seals where gunk hides.
 For stuck-on grime, sprinkle a bit of baking soda and scrub lightly.

-Next up, give it a good sanitize with a mix of vinegar and water (half and half).
-This keeps germs at bay.
-Rinse every spot with clean water and dry them off with a towel.
+Next, sanitize with a mix of vinegar and water (half and half), or finish with a food-safe disinfectant to knock out any remaining bacteria.
+Rinse every spot with clean water and dry with a towel.

-Don’t forget the outside!
-Make sure to clean those door seals to keep them free from crumbs and gunk.
+Don't forget the door seals — clean them to keep crumbs and gunk from breaking the seal.

 Deep Cleaning Tips